MikhailProg/ws-tls-inet/README.md

 ```

-If there is an application that can work with Kraken API you need to reverse chain (-r option for all tools), app STDIN and STDOUT descriptors are connected to Kraken and stripped out of WS and TLS.
+If there is an application that can work with Kraken API you need to reverse chain (-r option for all tools) to pass data to your application, app stdin and stdout descriptors are connected to Kraken and stripped out of WS and TLS.
+All tools in a chain share stderr so app can log messages to stderr.

 ```
 $ PATH=$PATH:.